run-llama/llama_index/docs/module_guides/evaluating/contributing_llamadatasets.md

 The general process for contributing any of our other llama-datasets such as the `LabelledEvaluatorDataset` is the same as for the `LabelledRagDataset` previously described.
-Submission templates for these other datasets are linked below.
+Submission templates for these other datasets are coming soon!

 ```{toctree}
 ---